Fraud Summary

 • The ‘buyer’ will ask the consumer to wire back the difference after the check has been deposited.

-• The check will more than likely bounce and the consumer becomes liable for the entire amount.
+• The check will likely bounce, and the consumer becomes liable for the entire amount.

 Tips for the Mailbox: